Menditect/documentation/docs/test-case.md

 ## Actions on Test Case

-### Run a single Test Case
-- Navigate to the Test Suite that the Test Case is in.
-- Click on the "<i class="fa fa-play"></i>" button on the Test Case to execute it.

-Executing a single Test Case is only possible if it does not depend on previous Test Cases.
-If you still want to execute it, make sure to remove the dependencies.

-Note that [datavariation](datavariation) still applies when executing a single Test Case.
-This means that even if there are no variations on attributes or asserts from the Test Case in the datavariation, it will still be executed as many times as there are columns in the datavariation.

 ### View Test Cases in a Test Suite
 - Navigate to the [Test Suite](test-suite) that the Test Cases are in.
 - MTA will show the Test Cases in the left pane.